restyled-io/blog.restyled.io/posts/2020-04-12-hello-world.md

 (Maybe you're not convinced, maybe you think the auto-formatted style is ugly, I'd encourage you to try it out for a week or two.
-As someone from the first camp, who took pride in knowing and enforcing a consistent style across the team, the experience of letting go has been is _delightful_.)
+As someone from the first camp, who took pride in knowing and enforcing a consistent style across the team, the experience of letting go has been _delightful_.)

 ### So what's the problem?